-LABELS, UNITS, AND VARIABLES • All calculations must include appropriate labels and units just as with data.
-Be sure to clearly define any variable names used in your calculations; for example, do not use the variable 'x' unless you define what 'x' is.
+LABELS, UNITS, AND VARIABLES • All calculations must include appropriate labels and units.
+Clearly define any variable names used in your calculations; for example, do not use the variable 'x' unless you define what 'x' is.

 PROTOTYPE FORMULA • For each unique calculation you perform, you must write out the mathematical formula corresponding to that particular calculation once.
-For example, calculating the number of moles of water used in a reaction can be expressed in words (moles of water = mass of water ÷ molar mass of water) or by using logical abbreviations ( $n{water} = m{water} \div MM{water}$ ).
+For example, calculating the number of moles of water used in a reaction can be expressed in words (moles of water = mass of water ÷ molar mass of water) or by using logical abbreviations ( $n{\text{water}} = m{\text{water}} \div MM{\text{water}}$ ).
 This way, if you arrive at an incorrect result in your calculations, I can at least verify whether you used the correct formula and simply made a computational mistake, or whether instead you made a conceptual mistake and used the wrong formula.

 SUBSTITUTED FORMULA • Following a prototype formula, each unique calculation must include one example of the equation substituted with your own data.
-For example, the number of moles of water obtained from 10.00 g of water can be written as $n{water} = 10.00 \text{ g} \text{ H}2\text{O} \div 18.01 \text{ g/mol} \text{ H}2\text{O} = 0.5552 \text{ mol} \text{ H}2\text{O}$ .
+For example, the number of moles of water obtained from 10.00 g of water can be written as $n{water} = 10.00 \text{ g H}2\text{O} \div 18.01 \text{ g/mol H}2\text{O} = 0.5552 \text{ mol H}2\text{O}$ .
 This way I can tell if you substituted the wrong piece of data in the wrong spot in the equation.
 If you performed multiple trials, you should state which trial the substituted data came from.

-TABLES • If you performed the same calculation multiple times - for example, if you calculated the densities of six solutions - do not include full calculations for each trial.
-Each unique calculation only requires one prototype formula and one substituted formula.
-To display the results of the results of your calculations, all of the results can be summarized in a table.
+TABLES • If you perform the same calculation multiple times - for example, determining the densities of six solutions - do not include full calculations for each trial.
+For each unique calculation, only one prototype formula and one substituted formula is necessary.
+The results of multiple identical calculations should then summarized in a table.

 AVERAGE VALUES • If you perform multiple trials of an experiment, you should calculate the overall result from each trial separately and then average the overall results from all of the trials together.
+Although frequently the same mathematical result would be obtained by averaging the data from multiple together and then performing only on set of calculations, this is not always the case, and it is also conceptually incorrect.